 About Discover Sociology

-The Discover Sociology website is specifically aimed at students and their teachers at secondary level i.e. GCSE, A Level or equivalent.
-This online educational resource is intended to be like an information centre for students and teachers, providing sign-posting to high-quality resources for learning and teaching about sociology.
+The Discover Sociology website is an online information hub for students and teachers at secondary level (i.e. GCSE, A Level or equivalent), sign-posting to high-quality educational resources for learning and teaching about sociology.
 Each resource is accompanied by a brief description, an explanation of how the resources link to the curriculum, and suggestions about how each resource could be used in the classroom.
-Like the BSA itself, the purpose of this site is to promote sociology.

 Why Discover Sociology?

 In 2012, the BSA expanded its remit to cover the study of sociology in secondary schools (previously supported by the Association for the Teaching of the Social Sciences).
-Over the next two years a new database of teachers of sociology in secondary schools was built, a programme of regional events took place, The Sociology Teacher magazine was developed, and intelligence about the needs of teachers of sociology at secondary level was gathered.
+Over the next two years a new database of teachers of sociology in secondary schools was built, a programme of regional events took place, The Sociology Teacher magazine was developed, and information about the needs of teachers of sociology at secondary level was gathered.
 It was clear that secondary school teachers wanted user-friendly promotional materials designed specifically to help them attract students to their subject.
-A new promotional resource, Discover Sociology, was created and made available in hard copy and online.
+Discover Sociology was created as a new promotional resource, and made available in hard copy and online.
 It was well-received and the BSA trustees decided that they would invest in an expanded online version of Discover Sociology.
 The new online resource would be a website dedicated to the needs of pre-tertiary students and their teachers.
 Strategically, for the trustees of the national subject association for sociology, this was a move designed to help the future flow of students into the discipline by providing support and encouragement to newcomers to sociology.

 Who developed the website?